 One of the keys to successful fishery management is incorporating diverse views into decision making through a transparent public process.
 The Council system was designed so that fisheries management decisions were made at the regional level to allow input from affected stakeholders.

 Council meetings are open, and public testimony – both written and oral – is taken on each and every issue prior to deliberations and final decisions.
 Public comments are also taken at all Advisory Panel and Scientific and Statistical Committee meetings.
-Written comments can be submitted up through 5:00 pm on the Tuesday prior to the Council meeting week.
-The preferred method is via email at firstname.lastname@example.org.
+Written comments can be submitted up through 12:00 noon on Friday prior to the Council meeting week.
+The preferred method is through comment links on the Agenda.
 However, if necessary they can be mailed to the Council office at 605 West 4th Ave, #306, Anchorage, AK 99501, or faxed to 907-271-2817.

 Regulatory changes may take up to a year or longer to implement, particularly if complex or contentious, but the Council makes every attempt in being open and transparent throughout the process.